Educate Us! Women and Girls on Learning in Humanitarian Crises

 Episodes center on the unique challenges and opportunities women and girls experience while living and learning in humanitarian contexts.
-Building on momentum generated by the 2018 Charlevoix Declaration on Quality Education and the 2021 Declaration on Girls’ Education, and with the G7 Summit in June 2021, this is a timely and needed look into where we are and what still needs to be accomplished.
+Building on momentum generated by the 2018 Charlevoix Declaration on Quality Education and the 2021 Declaration on Girls’ Education, this is a timely and needed look into where we are and what still needs to be accomplished.
 We hope you’ll listen.

 Episode 1: Motivated

 In this first episode, we introduce some of the key challenges affecting women and girls’ education in crisis-affected contexts.
 We’ll hear from two women and a young girl on their experiences with education in Kenya and Malawi, and why education is important to them.

 Episode 2: Married Young But Fighting For Education

 In our second episode, we’ll discuss the pervasive issues of early marriage and early pregnancy and how communities are supporting girls to return to school post-pregnancy.
 We’ll hear from a Somali woman in Kenya on her experience being married and having children at a young age and how that impacted her education.

 Episode 3: I Have A Disability, I’m Not Disabled

 In our third episode, we’ll discuss the specific challenges girls with disabilities face in learning during crises.
 We’ll hear from disability and inclusive education activists Nujeen Mustafa and Nafisa Baboo about their experiences and why inclusive education is important not only for students with disabilities, but for all students.